 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A small fox with a thick coat that turns white in winter, found on the tundra of North America and Eurasia.
+A fox with a thick coat that turns white in winter, found on the tundra of North America and Eurasia.

 - ‘From the ground, Arctic foxes, ground squirrels, and people are a persistent threat.’